ryatoa/panther-docs/panther/sending-events/aws.md

 ## Running

-Once the code has been successfully registered in AWS you should start seeing a stream of events into Panther.
+Once the code has been successfully registered in AWS you should start seeing a stream of events into your Panther console.

 Manual testing can be done following the [**Sending some test events**](#sending-some-test-events) instructions.